John Proctor (Salem witch trials): Aftermath

-After many efforts by a Salem schoolteacher, Paula Keene, Representatives J. Michael Ruane and Paul Tirone and several others, when it was finally signed on 31 October 2001 by Governor Jane Swift, more than 300 years later, all were finally proclaimed innocent.
+After concerted efforts by a Salem schoolteacher named Paula Keene, and Representatives J. Michael Ruane and Paul Tirone et al, a proclamation of innocence for all the victims was finally signed by Governor Jane Swift on 31 October 2001.
+More than 300 years after the witch trials, all of its victims were finally exonerated of their supposed guilt.

 The Crucible

 In The Crucible by Arthur Miller, a 1953 fictionalized version of the trials portrayed as a theatrical play, John Proctor is cast as the main character whose story is centered around his powerful and unrivaled position in the society and consequential wrongfully convicted fate.
-However, the story line of the play diverges from his actual history in numerous ways, including:
+However, the storyline of the play diverges from his actual history in numerous ways, including: